 Population: The sample size will be a target of approximately 544 patient participants enrolled from approximately 34 National Dental PBRN practices.
-All patient participants are indicated to receive SRP and have been diagnosed with periodontitis stages II-III, grades A-C.
+All patient participants are indicated to receive SRP and have been diagnosed with generalized periodontitis.

 Phase or Stage: Phase III Clinical Trial